plunify/InTime-Quartus/README.md

 ## Requirements
 1. Latest version of InTime.
-2. Vivado with an appropriate license properly registered in InTime.
+2. Quartus with an appropriate license properly registered in InTime.
 If you have not done so, please refer to this [page](scripts/intime/configuration)